Visual Attention Methods in Deep Learning: An In-Depth Survey: Attention in Vision

 \textbf{Transformers}: Vaswani~\etal~\cite{m_transformers} proposed a new method, called transformers, based on the self-attention concept without convolution or recurrent modules.
-As shown in Figure~\ref{fig:self_attentions} (f), it is mainly composed of encoder-decoder layers, where the encoder comprises of self-attention module followed by positional feed-forward layer and the decoder is the same as the encoder except that it has an encoder-decoder attention layer in between.
+As shown in Figure~\ref{fig:self_attentions} (f), it is mainly composed of encoder-decoder layers, where the encoder comprises a self-attention module followed by a positional feed-forward layer, and the decoder is the same as the encoder except that it has an encoder-decoder attention layer in between.
 Positional encoding is represented by a sine wave that incorporates the passage of time as input before the linear layer.
-This positional encoding serves as a generalization term to help recognize unseen sequences and encodes relative positions rather than absolute representations.
+This positional encoding serves as a generalization term to help recognize unseen sequences and encode relative positions rather than absolute representations.
 Algorithm~\ref{algorithm:self-attention} shows the detailed steps of calculating self-attention (multi-head attention) using transformers.
-Although transformers have achieved much progress in the text-based models, it lacks in encoding the context of the sentence because it calculates the word's attention for the left-side sequences.
-To address this issue, Bidirectional Encoder Representations from Transformers (BERT) learns the contextual information by encoding both sides of the sentence jointly \cite{m_BERT}.
+Although transformers have achieved much progress in the text-based models, they lack in encoding the sentence context because they calculate the word's attention for the left-side sequences.
+To address this issue, Bidirectional Encoder Representations from Transformers (BERT) learn the contextual information by encoding both sides of the sentence jointly \cite{m_BERT}.

+\textbf{Swin Transformers}: Traditional Transformers were first introduced in the text processing field, and ViT~\cite{image_transfomer} proposed it for visual tasks.
+However, it was unsuitable for dense processing tasks such as detection and segmentation that need fine-grain processing.
+Swin Transformers~\cite{liu2021swin} tackled this issue by processing self-attention on a small image area.
+The critical element of Swin Transformers is shift tokens that shift the partitions between attention modules.
+It has a hierarchical design allows the processing to go deeper into the feature maps.
+It achieved state-of-the-art in the visual tasks as it became the main module in the backbone architectures.

+\textbf{Deformable Attention Transformers}: Dense Transformers~\cite{image_transfomer} has progressed the entire visual paradigms; however, they suffer from high memory usage, computational cost and convergence time.
+Sparse Transformers~\cite{liu2021swin} tried to tackle the drawbacks of dense transformers by attending to small areas rather than the whole image.
+However, the long relationships for the entire image are lost, affecting the image's global relationships.
+Deformable Attention Transformers (DAT) apply the same methodology as sparse transformers in small areas but use deformable attention to select the most relevant areas.
+In this way, DAT successfully controls the attention range by combining the strength points of dense and sparse transformers.
+It achieved state-of-the-art computer vision tasks such as detection and segmentation.